mkloeppner/MKLayoutLibrary/README.md

 tree of layout items and to translate this into the UIKits UIView hierarchy.

 It is also a good place to share calculation code for layout purpose.

+## Roadmap

+Until version 1.0 MKLayoutLibrary is under rapid development which means, that the API can slightly changed until that.
+However, here is a list of features planned for Version 1.0.

+### Flow-Layout

+Linear layout is rally useful and makes sense for static contents or scroll views but flow layouts should provide dynamic line breaks if following items doesn't fit into into the left space for the current line.
+This results into container size changes that needs to be supported especially for the planned WRAP_CONTENT feature.

+### WRAP_CONTENT

+It is also planned to specify sizes that matches their contents.
+As layout items can contain sublayout it is necessary to provide MKLayout with pre-calculations for the overall layout size.

+### XML Support

+There are plans for including a markup language for layouts.